<?xml version="1.0" encoding="utf-8" ?>

 complementary, not equivalent.</p>

-losslessly-derived secondary representation.
-Three columns make the
+approximated.
+Three columns make the two interconvertible without

-<monospace>original_basis</monospace> records what the source
+assumption: <monospace>original_basis</monospace> records what the

-reported (<monospace>kg_m3</monospace> |
+source reported (<monospace>kg_m3</monospace> |

 <monospace>mass_pct</monospace> | <monospace>volume</monospace> |